 If you manage any kind of online presence, you have a digital footprint – and it’s probably larger than you think.
-Every domain, subdomain, email server, and DNS record creates a trail that can either strengthen your security or become a vulnerability.
+DNS infrastructure mapping is the process of discovering and documenting every domain, subdomain, and DNS record your organization controls.
+Every email server, staging environment, and forgotten test setup creates a trail that can either strengthen your security or become a serious vulnerability.
 The problem is, most organizations have no clear picture of what their complete DNS infrastructure actually looks like.

 What DNS Infrastructure Mapping Actually Means